 An x-ray inspection of a boat is like a medical x-ray.
 It is the workhorse for weld and fastener inspection.
 To provide quality control, a small exposure control sample is positioned in a corner of the frame (typically a small bit of wire) of the scanner.
 This provides a basis for determining of penetrating power.
 A good fastener or plate can be scanned to establish a baseline for comparison as well.

 Cracks that are parallel to or at an angle to the x-ray beam are visible with x-ray, but those perpendicular to the beam might not be rendered.
 Ultrasound is more effective for cracks that are parallel to the surface being sounded (perpendicular to the sound waves).

 X-rays are effective at locating welding flaws on new constructions, but are less useful for monitoring corrosion.
 For bigger jobs, it is usual to X-ray square sections at each welded plate intersection and every 4-6 feet of running weld.
 The inspector is looking for complete fusion, slag inclusions, and cracks.

 X-rays can also be used to inspect new fasteners and fittings.
 Multiple pictures from multiple angles, will reveal any significant cracks.
 Any information about ongoing corrosion, however, is very limited.

-Other drawbacks to an x-ray scan is that it wont pick up softer substrate, making it unhelpful for inspecting fiberglass.
-They cant be used to measure metal thickness and measurements of complex structures can be impossible to interpret.
+Other drawbacks to an x-ray scan are that it won’t pick up softer substrate, making it unhelpful for inspecting fiberglass.
+They can’t be used to measure metal thickness and measurements of complex structures can be impossible to interpret.
 You also have to take measures to shield people nearby from exposure to x-rays.